blackus3r/post-worktime-logger/readme.md

 ## Changelog

+### 1.4.0
+* Implemented a checkbox in the settings to prevent the timer from autostart.
+* Improved code and translation engine.
+* Added total worktime in statistics page.
+* Implemented the option to change the amount of posts in statistic.
+* Implemented a confirm question before resetting the whole worktime.
+* Implemented widget option to disable frontend time tracking.
+* Added a link to the developers blog, where you can find more information about the plugin in german.
+* Added brazilian portuguese translation.
+* Added greek translation.
+* Added italian translation.
+* Added donation link.

 ### 1.3.0
 * Implemented an own page for Post Worktime Logger.
 * Implemented an options page with some nice options and a reset button.